tim-minter/wordpress-on-ibm-cloud/README.md

-# Installing Wordpress on IBM Cloud with NGINX and SSL (low cost method)
+# Installing Wordpress on IBM Cloud with NGINX, SSL and the ability to scale (low cost method)

 First thing's first.
 This is a solution to get Wordpress up and running with SSL and the ability to scale.
 That is pretty much what you need for a production ready system but I'm not suggesting this is an enterprise grade production version.
 I'd call this a minimum viable production version.
 Better than you get out of the box in two huge ways - SSL and scalability).
 An enterprise production version would be more complex and involve high availability archicture via globally dispursed infrastrucure and a load ballancer solution.